Print

 Keep practising

 What makes our school unique in the region is our strong focus on developing basic skills.
 These are not taught only in separate lessons but are naturally integrated across all subjects.
 We actively support independence, as well as critical and creative thinking, through methods such as inquiry-based learning—for example, in our Expedition project or peer to peer education.
 A key element of success is our team of mentors who have completed specialized training.
 They observe lessons, offer feedback, and hold regular consultations with teachers.
+A key step forward has been whole-staff professional development.
+All teachers, teaching assistants, and members of the support team have completed two-part training as part of in-service education.
+The first part focused on the importance of soft skills development, while the second was dedicated to applying the Skills Builder principles in everyday teaching practice.
 Basic skills are also cultivated through extracurricular activities and events involving not only students but also parents, grandparents, and members of the local community.
 We regularly share these experiences on our social media and school website.
+We intentionally support the development of essential skills not only through lessons but also through clubs, competitions, volunteering opportunities, community projects and school events.
+This whole-school approach helps students recognise that essential skills are relevant across all aspects of school life.

 Bring it to life